Corn On The Cob

 – Butter (for serving)

-- Optional toppings: chili powder, grated cheese, lime juice
+– Optional toppings: grated cheese, chili powder, lime juice, herbs

 Servings and Cooking Time

-This recipe makes 4 servings, with a preparation time of 10 minutes and a cooking time of 10-15 minutes.
+This recipe serves 4 people.
+Preparation time is about 10 minutes, and cooking time is approximately 10-15 minutes.

 Nutritional Value